tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 ### Do I have to apply for ICP filing again if I made some information changes?

 1. If your website information was filed via Tencent Cloud, you do not need to apply for ICP filing again.
-You simply need to [apply for ICP filing information change](https://cloud.tencent.com/document/product/243/9714).
+You can just [apply for ICP filing information change](https://cloud.tencent.com/document/product/243/9714).
 2. If your entity obtained ICP filing from another access provider, contact the provider for ICP filing entity change application.
 The communications administration's processing time is about 20 business days.
 Your website won't be affected during this period.

 ### What if changes are made to the ICP filing information?